nicolasbauw/blitter/README.md

 # blitter

-This library performs various blitting and drawing operations on a 32 bits framebuffer.
+This library performs various blitting and drawing operations on a raw 32 bits framebuffer, whatever the encoding.
 Early development.

 Example: